 Endangered Fleay's barred frog

-We're a team of researchers based around eastern Australia (with collaborators overseas), studying the population dynamics of frogs, impacts of environmental contaminants on frogs, and the infection dynamics of their devastating fungal disease, chytridiomycosis.
+We're a team of researchers based around eastern Australia (with collaborators overseas), studying the population dynamics of frogs, impacts of environmental contaminants on frogs, and the infection dynamics of the devastating frog fungal skin disease, chytridiomycosis.

 We aim to improve understanding of the factors permitting recovery of frog populations in the face of disease, to assist with global amphibian conservation efforts.

 The World Heritage-listed Gondwana Rainforests of south-east QLD and north-east NSW are a local hotspot for amphibians, with > 40 frog species being found here.
 However, amphibians around the world are in peril – they are the most endangered vertebrate class, suffering a multitude of threats including habitat loss, disease, pollution, climate change, and invasive species.
 Seven species of Australian frogs have become extinct since the 1970s due to disease alone, three of them in our local region.

 Chytridiomycosis is an infectious skin disease of frogs caused by the fungi Batrachochytrium dendrobatidis

 (Bd) and B. salamandrivorans (Bsal) (only Bd is currently known to be present in Australia).
 These